caraya/entry-level-content/src/md-content/basics.md

 }
 ```

-Using `class` and `id` attributes in our HTML content.
-The example below takes a class indicated by `.myClass` and gives it a
+**Using `class` and `id` attributes from our HTML content**.

+The first example takes a class indicated by `.myClass` and gives it a green color.

+The second example uses an ID, defined as `#myID` and assigns a different color.

+> The difference between classes and IDs is that IDs are unique to a document while classes can match multiple elements in the same document.

 ```css
 .myClass {